AxonIQ/giftcard-demo/README.md

 Forwarding from [::1]:8124 -> 8124
 ```

-You can now run the Giftcard app, which will connect throught the proxied gRPC port.
+You can now run the Giftcard app, which will connect through the proxied gRPC port.
 To see the Axon Server Web GUI, use "`minikube service --url axonserver-gui`" to obtain the URL for your browser.
-Actually, if you leave out the "`--url`", minikube will open the the GUI in your default browser for you.
+Actually, if you leave out the "`--url`", minikube will open the GUI in your default browser for you.

 To clean up the deployment, use: